OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:31

-The God and Father of the Lord Jesus, He who is blessed forever, knows that I am not lying.
+The God and Father of our Lord Jesus, who is eternally blessed, knows that I am not lying.

 ## 2 Corinthians 11:32